 Seeing I was on the highway returning from my son’s swim practice, I need to get creative if I wanted to get him back to being productive.
 I suggested that he disconnect from the internet and then try to login again.
 This would hopefully force the laptop to login locally and not try to login to the uncooperative server

-I could tell he was a bit apprehensive, as I am sure he wanted to hear some elaborate solution.
-I did my best to explain how it works with an analogy about how kids will ask one parent for permission to do something and if they don’t get the answer they want, they go and ask the other.
+I could tell he was a bit apprehensive, but now it was my priority to get him fixed.
+Now I am sure he wanted to hear some elaborate solution. but sometimes you just need to get back on task.
+So I did do my best to explain how it works with an analogy about how kids will ask one parent for permission to do something and if they don’t get the answer they want, they go and ask the other.
 It’s not exactly how domain authentication works, but it does use common language to draw a picture that is close enough from where he is sitting.
 Even with all that, I could tell he didn’t have much hope.

 About 3 minutes later my phone rings again from the same number and I heard that familiar southern drawl, “Son of a GUN!
 It worked!
 Do you know how long I have been fussin’ with this?”
 I think to myself, too long.
 “2 hours!
 I tried everything I could for 2 HOURS!
 I call you, and I am in in 2 Seconds!”

 “Man, I feel stupid”, he says.
 I tell him, “No, the only mistake you made was not calling me an hour and forty-five minutes ago.
 If you did you would be done working on your document by now”.
-I remind him to let me handle the technology while he handles the business.
+I remind him to let me handle the technology while his priority is handling the business.
 He chuckled and we both hung up smiling.